 With the Arevalo presidency came many changes in Guatemala.
 Arevalo and his successor in 1951, democratically-elected Jacobo Arbenz, took charge and reformed education and healthcare in the country.

 They also instituted a new labor code that improved worker’s rights, giving them the ability to organize and strike to improve their working conditions.

 The Guatemalan government paid the United Fruit Company for these lands, at exactly what the company stated the value was on its tax records.
-The UFC was furious, as the company had been deliberately understating the value of its land to avoid paying more taxes.
+The UFC was furious, as the company had been understating the value of its land to avoid paying higher taxes.3

-With its power being challenged by the new democratic government, the United Fruit Company looked to the US government for support.
+With the new democratic government challenging its power, the United Fruit Company looked to the US government for support.
 Luckily for the company, the Secretary of State, John Foster Dulles’ law firm represented the UFC.
-In addition, his brother Allen Dulles was the director of the CIA and owned shares of the UFC and formerly sat on its Board of Trustees.
+Additionally, his brother Allen Dulles was the director of the CIA, owned shares of UFC, and formerly sat on its Board of Trustees.